ph4r05/plyprotobuf/README.md

 * [PLYTalk] [4], nice tutorial for PLY I used.

 ## Disclaimer
-* This project was created because I needed it for myself and I didn't found Protocol Buffers parser for PLY.
+* This project was created because I needed it for myself and I didn't find Protocol Buffers parser for PLY.
 It is my first PLY / parser generator project and the first version was created in couple hours so it is not polished code.
 * There already exist Protocol Buffer parsing variant as [pyparsing] [3] example, but my previous scripts used PLY for parsing Java so I chosen to stay with PLY and to create Protocol Buffer variant for PLY.
 I like the output I can get from PLY